alexanderaleskin/telegram_django_bot/README.rst

-Since Telegram does not have the ability to create forms (in the classic Web sense) and communication between the bot and the user takes place in a chat, then the most intuitive solution for filling out a form (creating an element) is filling the form element by element, when the first element of the form is filled first, then the second, and so on.
-With this approach, it is necessary to use temporary storage for remembering specified values in order to create an element from the form at the end. ``TelegaModelForm`` and ``TelegaForm`` are implemented just in such a way as to take over this process.
+Since Telegram does not have the ability to create forms (in the classic Web sense) and communication between the bot and the user takes place in a chat, then the most intuitive solution for filling out a form (creating an element) is filling the form attribute by attribute, when the first element of the form is filled first, then the second, and so on.
+With this approach, it is necessary to use temporary storage for remembering specified values in order to create an element from the form at the end. ``TelegaModelForm`` and ``TelegaForm`` are implemented just in such way for taking over this process.
 The difference between these classes and the standard Django classes is precisely in the modification of the method of filling in the form fields, otherwise they do not differ from standard forms.

-``TelegaModelForm`` and ``TelegaForm`` as Django descendants of ``ModelForm`` and ``Form`` have the following parameters, which quite often you need to customize:
+``TelegaModelForm`` and ``TelegaForm`` as Django descendants of ``ModelForm`` and ``Form`` have the following parameters, which you may need to customize:
 1. The clean function and other `form validation process functions <https://docs.djangoproject.com/en/4.1/ref/forms/validation/>`_
 2. ``labels`` - field names;
 3. ``forms.HiddenInput`` - designation of hidden fields (hiding fields allows them not to be shown to the user,